Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/System-Requirements.md

 - MacOS (minimum version 10.13) using Metal graphics
 - Linux and Windows platforms with Vulkan

-**Note: HDRP only works on these platforms if the device used supports Compute Shaders.
-HDRP does not support OpenGL or OpenGL ES devices.
-On Linux, Vulkan may not be installed by default.
-In that case you need to install it manually to run HDRP.**
+**Note**: HDRP only works on these platforms if the device you use supports Compute Shaders.
+HDRP doesn't support OpenGL or OpenGL ES devices.
+On Linux, Vulkan might not be installed by default.
+In that case you need to install it manually to run HDRP.

 ### Ray tracing